manhowong/CS-lectures/Knowledge-Based-AI/L19 Version Spaces.md

 ## Identification trees

 - Discrimination tree learning (see Lesson 9 Case-Based Learning):
-	- we learn the tree incrementally
+	- we learn/build the tree incrementally
 	- it doesn't guarantee the optimality of the discrimination tree for the cases being studied: i.e. at retrieval phase when a new problem arrives, traverse in the tree might take a long time
 - Alternative: **decision tree learning**
 	- *all examples* need to be given right at the beginning